YOUR SEIU 775 PARENT PROVIDER RESOURCE GUIDE

 In 2018, we held our third annual Parent Provider Summit and we’re working together to reform and streamline the complicated, expensive guardianship process.
 We’re lobbying for families facing decisions about guardianship or other important legal relationship changes, and to strengthen the rights and protections of persons in our care.

-If the guardianship process has affected your life, please click here so we can contact you about sharing your story.
 Together, we’re telling our stories about the guardianship dilemmas families face.
 Sharing our stories is one way we can help each other.

 Every Parent Provider and family member is an important part of our community.
 We’ll be emailing you every month, with updates and additional resources.